meltfrommeltland/ScratchWebBrowser/README.md

 # ScratchWebBrowser
 Browsing the web but in Scratch?
 You know, that programming language people call worthless?
+Scratch Web Browser+ supports HTML, Scratch Web Browser does not.
+That is the difference. (oh, and SWB+ has the navbar on the bottom unlike SWB, which has it on the top)

 ## Changelog for 1.0
 ```